Can I add urine to the HOTBIN?

 Composting bacteria digest the sugars and carbohydrates leaving carbon dioxide and water.
 This water then has to be removed to create crumbly rich compost and there are two places the water can go – it can drain into the soil or evaporate into the air.

-In cold composting, you are accepting the water will either drain into the ground or evaporate and hence you are only adding the nitrogen rich food (2% = a few grams) to the compost pile/bin.
+In cold composting, you are accepting that the water will either drain into the ground or evaporate and hence you are only adding the nitrogen rich food (2% = a few grams) to the compost pile/bin.
+In some cases it is recommended that people urinate on a pile of straw which is then added to a compost pile.

-However in hot composting, specifically HOTBIN, significant heat energy has to go into removing the excess water from waste, especially food waste and grass both of which are >80% water.
-Adding additional liquid (urine) should therefore be avoided because you are just adding more water to get a few grams of urea (food) which will have very minimal value to the bacteria in comparison to the kitchen/garden waste being added.
+However in hot composting and specifically the HOTBIN, significant heat energy has to go into removing the excess water from waste, especially food waste and grass both of which are more than 80% water.